russellcameronthomas/library/_incentives/chapters/1-feast.md

 In contrast, they will initially have much more limited information about "other food".
 Actors may ask themselves: "It may *look* familiar but is it?"
 "Was it properly cooked and (therefore) safe to eat?"
 "Will it violate any of my eating restrictions?" and so on.

-There is a vital social mechanism: What will other Actors think of me if they see me eating X or not eating Y?
+Notice the social mechanism: What will other Actors think of me if they see me eating X or not eating Y?
 Will they see me as a "good member" or not?
+This social mechanism and associated interest is <em>also</em> an extrinsic reward, but it a "public good" -- collective and non-rival<sup>*</sup> -- in contrast to the "my + other food" on each Actor's plate, which are "private goods" by the time the eating starts.

+<p class="note"><sup>*</sup>"Non-rival" means that if one Actor "consumes" a public good, it doesn't diminish the value or availablilty for any other Actor.
+Beautiful natural scenary is a collective non-rival public good.
+The reverse is true for private goods, which are rivalrous.</p>

 ## Regimes of System Behavior